amadeus4dev/developer-guides/docs/resources/locations.md

  },
 ```

 This endpoint is useful when you want to perform a new check on a previously retrieved area.
-The following example, return the safety scores for the city of Barcelona using its unique id:
+The following example returns safety scores for the city of Barcelona using its unique ID:

 ```bash
 curl https://test.api.amadeus.com/v1/safety/safety-rated-location?id=Q930402725",